charliepan/dog-pics/README.md

 ## Documentation 📃:

+Clone this repo using the green Code button (choose an option HTTPS, Github Cli, Github Desktop, etc.)

-First, install all package dependencies:
+Install all package dependencies:

 ```bash
 npm i